This weekend I took a road trip to my hometown to spend some time with family + friends, and squidge my toes in the place they belong.

 Grassy fields I'd walked across on my way to school now uncrossable, having become home to dozens of trees.
 Fully grown rooted trees.

 Yes it was all the same, and yet not the same at all.
 I was a stranger amongst the familiar.

 Those hours spent wandering again freely through the now strange familiar reminded me how much I'd grown too.
 Seeing which parts had altered, or even changed altogether.

 From the girl I was then to the woman I am now.

 I'm not sure the girl in me ever had any real plans or thoughts about the type of woman she'd maybe one day become.
 I wish I could go back and tell her to think about it some more, about who she really wants to 'be', because let's just say some life decisions would have been very different.

-Made up of every single experience I've lived to date.
+And yet, her I am now - made up of ever single experience I’ve lived to date.

 Have I messed up more times than I every really wanted?
 Sure.
 Heck, there's probably still a few more to come yet.

 Yet despite those bumps and wrong turns, can I say I’m proud of the woman I look at in the mirror now..?